-When attempts to report a fake Google map business listing are either denied or no response is given and the fake listing remains in search results, you can use Google’s Business Redressal Complaint form to request that the fake listing is removed.
+When attempts to report a fake Google Map business listing are either denied or no response is given, and the fake listing remains in search results, you can use Google’s Business Redressal Complaint form to request that the fake listing is removed.

-Reporting Fake Addresses In GMB Places
+Reporting Fake GMB Locations

 Search Engine World Explains How Fake Map Listings Hurt Millions of Businesses & Consumers